awsdocs/amazon-comprehend-developer-guide/doc_source/custom-copy-importing.md

 If the model is encrypted, you might need to take additional steps, depending on the type of KMS key that is used:
 + **AWS owned key** – This type of KMS key is owned and managed by AWS\.
 If the model is encrypted with an AWS owned key, no additional steps are needed\.
 + **Customer managed key** – This type of KMS key is created, owned, and managed by an AWS customer in their AWS account\.
 If the model is encrypted with a customer managed key, then the person who shared the model must:
   + Authorize you to decrypt the model\.
 This authorization is granted in the KMS key policy for the customer managed key\.
-For more information, see [AWS KMS Key Policy Statement](custom-copy-sharing.md#custom-copy-sharing-prerequisites-permissions-kms)\.
+For more information, see [AWS KMS key policy statement](custom-copy-sharing.md#custom-copy-sharing-prerequisites-permissions-kms)\.
   + Provide the ARN of the customer managed key\.
 You use this ARN when you create an IAM service role\.
 This role authorizes Amazon Comprehend to use the KMS key to decrypt the model\.

-### Required Permissions<a name="custom-copy-importing-prerequisites-permissions"></a>
+### Required permissions<a name="custom-copy-importing-prerequisites-permissions"></a>

 Before you can import a custom model, you or your administrator must authorize the required actions in AWS Identity and Access Management \(IAM\)\.
 As an Amazon Comprehend user, you must be authorized to import by an IAM policy statement\.
 If encryption or decryption is required during the import, then Amazon Comprehend must be authorized to use the necessary AWS KMS keys\.

-### IAM Policy Statement<a name="custom-copy-importing-prerequisites-permissions-iam"></a>
+### IAM policy statement<a name="custom-copy-importing-prerequisites-permissions-iam"></a>

 Your IAM user or group must have a policy attached that allows the `ImportModel` action, as shown in the following example\.